soundlinks/developer.soundlinks.net/docs/ios/README.md

 ### Generating token

 Convert `code` got in the delegate to `token` in order to request data, which will be expired in 5 minutes.
-During that period of time, you can get final Soundlinks information with the `token` by requesting [Recognition result API](/result/).
+During that period of time, you can get final Soundlinks information with the `token` by requesting "[recognition result API](/api/#get-recognition-result)".

 ```objectivec
 NSString *token = [[SLRecognizer sharedInstance] getTokenWithCode:code];